output.filename

 Filename hash

 If you set the filename hash in the development mode, it may cause HMR to fail (especially for CSS files).
-This is because every time the file content changes, the hash value changes, preventing tools like mini-css-extract-plugin from reading the latest file content.
+This is because every time the file content changes, the hash value changes, preventing bundler from reading the latest file content.

 Filename of Async Modules